-Once every year, Roland DG conducts inspections of information it handles, and reports its findings to the information manager.
-Training for information management using e-learning is also organized regularly to provide guidance on information management to ensure that each and every employee has a thorough understanding of the basic principles of information security.
+Once every year, Roland DG conducts inspections of information it handles.
+Training for information management is also organized regularly to provide guidance on information management to ensure that each and every employee has a thorough understanding of the basic principles of information security.

 Compliance with Laws Regarding Personal Information Protection

-Roland DG launched a compliance project in May 2018 to ensure compliance with the General Data Protection Regulation (GDPR) of the EU.
-Compliance is progressing smoothly with the coordination of local law firms and sales subsidiaries.
-Efforts are also underway to establish regulations in line with the Protection of Personal Information Act of Japan that was amended in June 2020.
+Roland DG ensures compliance with the General Data Protection Regulation (GDPR) of the EU.
+Compliance is progressing with the coordination of local law firms and sales subsidiaries.
+The Company also complies with the Protection of Personal Information Act of Japan.